julianVelandia/APIStudentCourseGO/README.md

 * Data persistence

-For this project, 3 .json files are used, where the information is saved in the following formats
+For this project, 3 .json files are used